 The library utilizes the latest information technology including a large video wall in the central atrium.
-The library homepage at www.daemen.edu/library has links to help students perform high quality library research.
+The library homepage at http://libguides.daemen.edu/Library has links to help students perform high quality library research.
 The catalog of library holdings is computerized.
 Users may also search specialized databases for full-text scholarly articles and other full-text information located around the world.
 Most course reserve readings are available full-text on the library website.
 Information sufficient for the vast majority of classroom assignments is available from the library.
-However, if users need specialized information located elsewhere, interlibrary loan is available.
-InfoPass cards are also available at the Circulation Desk.
-They allow students to borrow books from other academic libraries in Western New York library via the AcademicSHARE Program.
+However, if users need specialized information located elsewhere, InterLibrary Loan is available.
+Students may borrow materials directly from virtually any academic Western New York library via the AcademicSHARE Program.
 Students are required to show their valid Daemen ID card when visiting and borrowing materials at participating academic libraries.

 Loan privileges are granted to students, faculty, and staff of the College.
 A current Daemen ID card serves as a library card.
 The loan period for books is four weeks, with one renewal permitted.

-Laptop computers are available from the Circulation Desk for student use within the RIC.
+The library circulates laptop computers from the Circulation Desk to students for use within the RIC.
 A student must present a valid Daemen College ID card, have no outstanding library fines, and sign a “Laptop Loan Agreement Form.”